Physics at Harvard

-Physics at Harvard

 - In the summer after the first year, students arrange for their own funding.
 For those without external fellowships, options include research assistantships (RAs) with research groups, teaching fellowships (TFs) with summer courses, or attending summer schools and conferences.

 - Starting in the second year, a student without outside funding should plan on securing either a research assistantship (RA) or a teaching fellowship (TF) each semester.
-Students typically use their second year to complete their coursework and transition into a research group.
+Students typically use their second year to complete their required coursework and transition into a research group.

 - During the second year, the student should make sure to complete most of their remaining course requirements.
 They should also organize a three-member faculty committee—ideally chaired by his or her prospective thesis advisor—and take the qualifying oral examination.
 After completion of the examination and acceptance by a thesis advisor, the student has fulfilled the requirements for official candidacy for the PhD degree.

 - Once the student has completed the requirements for candidacy—ideally by the end of the second year but certainly before the end of the third year—the student should proceed with a research program that eventually culminates in a thesis.
 Toward the end of each year following the qualifying exam or after the third year (whichever comes first), the student submits a progress report to his or her faculty committee for review.

 - After joining a research group, students typically receive their summer funding by working in a research assistantship (RA) with that group.

 - After writing a thesis under the guidance of a thesis advisor, typically by the end of the fifth or sixth year, the student presents the thesis to a dissertation committee of three faculty members in a final dissertation defense.
 Once the completed thesis is submitted, the student has fulfilled the requirements for the doctoral degree.

 Admission.
 Candidates for the graduate physics program can submit their applications online.
 The department's admissions committee reviews each candidate's entire application, including statement of purpose, transcript, experience, GRE scores, and letters of recommendation—the statement of purpose and letters of recommendation being especially important, as they directly attest to the student’s research experience and capabilities.